createch-club/Createch-Website/README.md

 > 3. Juttered Scrolling Occasionally
 > 4. Menu page on mobile is not in the centre.
 > 5. [new] Images Don't Load in Properly in a few specific places.
+> 6. [new] Overlap in ATL Innovations Section on Mobile

 # Fixes (v 1.5)